saylordotorg/course_bio101b/Unit02.md

+---
+layout: default
+title: "BIO101B: Introduction to Molecular and Cellular Biology"
+course_description: "A detailed introduction to molecular biology, including proteins, carbohydrates, lipids, and nucleic acids, water, and other compounds that make up the cell.
+Particular emphasis is placed on the cell membrane, mitosis and meiosis, genetics and gene expression, transcription and translation, and cellular metabolism."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Basic Chemistry** <span id="2"></span>
 *Life is driven by chemical processes.
 Many topics in chemistry overlap with basic biology principles.
 To fully understand biology, you must